 At Wexford Rape Crisis we offer a counselling service to adolescents of all sexual and gender identities.
 Any young person, from the age of 12 upwards, who has been affected in any way by domestic, sexual or gender-based violence can be referred to our counselling service.
 We also offer therapeutic support to the young person’s family/carers.

 Adolescent Counselling FAQs:

 What is adolescent counselling?

 Adolescent counselling is similar to adult counselling however the biggest difference is that your counsellor will have special training and experience of working with young people.
 Also, before your first counselling session, your counsellor will meet with your parent(s)/legal guardian(s) to obtain their written consent for you to have counselling with our service.

-The counselling relationship provides a confidential space for adolescents to speak about difficulties they are experiencing because of things that have happened in their life (either recently or when they were younger).
+The counselling relationship provides a safe and confidential space for adolescents to speak about any difficulties they are experiencing because of things that have happened in their life (either recently or when they were younger).
 It can be a great relief to share your worries, fears and difficulties with a person who acknowledges your feelings and can help you work through them.
 By talking to a counsellor, it can help you gain a better understanding of your emotions and help you discover new ways of coping.
-Your counsellor may suggest creative ways of working together such as using art materials or sand, some people like this and others just prefer to talk during counselling sessions – you and your therapist will figure out which way of working suits you best.
+Your counsellor may suggest creative ways of working together such as using art materials or sand, some people like this while others just prefer to talk during counselling sessions – you and your counsellor will figure out which way of working suits you best.

 Counselling normally happens weekly, some young people come to counselling for just a few weeks and for others it might be months or even longer.
 Counselling works best when you get on with and trust your counsellor.
 It may take a while to feel comfortable talking to your counsellor, but this is perfectly normal.